Natural gas in the United States: Price regulation

-The federal government responded to gas shortages with the Natural Gas Policy Act of 1978, which both increased federal regulation by extended price controls to all existing natural gas wells, and promised to end price controls on all new wells by 1985.
+The federal government responded to gas shortages with the Natural Gas Policy Act of 1978, which both increased federal regulation by extending price controls to all existing natural gas wells and promised to end price controls on all new wells by 1985.
 Under the new rules, natural gas was subject to a complicated set of prices, depending on when the well was drilled, the size of the company that owned the well, the permeability of the formation, and the distance of the well from previous wells.
 Gas production from some types of gas reservoirs received tax subsidies.
 In 1976, the federal government established the Eastern Gas Shales Project, a large research effort to find ways to produce gas from shale.

 Price controls grew even more complex with the Energy Act of 1980, which exempted Devonian gas shales (shales deposited during the Devonian geologic period) from price controls (but not gas shales deposited during other geologic periods), as well as low-permeability formations and coalbed methane.
 In addition, production from these sources earned tax credits for the producers for qualified wells drilled before January 1, 1992; the tax credits expired at the end of 2002.

 The Natural Gas Wellhead Decontrol Act of 1989 mandated that all remaining price controls on natural gas were to be eliminated as of January 1, 1993.